Holographic MIMO Communications: What is the benefit of closely spaced antennas?: The Effect of Coupling: A case study with two antennas in a single path LoS scenario

 Both array and interference gains contribute to the overall SINR and ultimately impact the spectral efficiency of the different UEs.
 To quantify this, Fig.~\ref{fig:SE_vs_phi_M2K2} plots the spectral efficiency of UE 1 as a function of $\phi_2$ in the same simulation scenario of Fig.~\ref{fig:Interference_vs_phi_M2K2}.
 The single antenna case is also reported as a benchmark.
 It is assumed the same transmit power for the two users.
 The results in Figs.~\ref{fig:sec5_fig6b}-\ref{fig:sec5_fig6d} can easily be explained with those in Fig.~\ref{fig:SNR_spacing} and Figs.~\ref{fig:sec5_fig6a}-\ref{fig:sec5_fig6c}.
 In particular, as expected, the points of minimum/maximum in Figs.~\ref{fig:sec5_fig6b} and \ref{fig:sec5_fig6d} correspond to the points of maximum/minimum in Figs.~\ref{fig:sec5_fig6a} and \ref{fig:sec5_fig6c}.
 When $\phi_1 = -90^{\circ}$ (as in Fig.~\ref{fig:sec5_fig6b}), the maximum SE (more than four times larger compared to the single antenna case) is achieved with $d_H = \lambda/10$ (when $\phi_2 \approx 24^{\circ}$) but significant gains are also observed for $d_H = \lambda/2$ when $\phi_2 = 0^{\circ}$.
 On the other hand, when $\phi_1 = 0^{\circ}$ poor performance is obtained by moving the antennas close to each other, and $d_H=\lambda/2$ is the best option.

-Fig.~\ref{fig:Uplni_SE_with_K_2} plots the average SE per UE with different matching networks: `Full', `SI (Self-impedance)' and `No' matching network (MN).
+Fig.~\ref{fig:Uplni_SE_with_K_2} plots the average SE per UE with different matching networks at BS: \emph{i}) Full Matching Network (Full MN); \emph{ii}) Self-Impedance Matching Network (SI MN); and \emph{iii}) No Matching Network (No MN).
 We assume that the angles of arrival $\phi_1$ and $\phi_2$ for the two UEs are within the range $[-\pi/2, \pi/2]$ and that both UEs are located at a distance of $50$ meters.
 The results indicate that decreasing $d_H/\lambda$ has a detrimental impact on the spectral efficiency, regardless of the matching network employed.
 Additionally, it is evident that the best performance is achieved when $d_H/\lambda \geq 0.5$, meaning that there is no significant advantage in using a full matching network compared to the self-impedance matching design.
 As anticipated, a considerable reduction in spectral efficiency is observed when no noise matching network is utilized.